 Electric: Mike Williams, supervisor; Travis Lunbeck, Robert James III, Braedin Groff and Brecken Adey.

 Grounds and Streets: Bill Ramsey, supervisor; Mike Hock, J.D.
-Burks, Keith Hamilton and Bailey Hurst.
+Burks, Keith Hamilton Kaden Keller and Aaron Kinder.
 The city also hires seasonal help.

 Public Transportation: John McCloud, supervisor.